 Bowel incontinence is a loss of control over bowel function.
 This means that you could pass material from your bowel unexpectedly.
 This might be something small – like the involuntary passing of gas.
-However, it can be as serious as the passing of liquid or complete loss of control over bowel movements.
+However, it can be as serious as the passing of liquid stool (poo) or complete loss of control over bowel movements.
 You are more likely to recognise the signs and symptoms of urinary incontinence – with a lack of control of the bladder.
-This is the same – but instead, it is for the bowel and material coming from the back passage.
+This is the same – but instead, it is for the bowel and substances coming from the back passage.

 There are lots of reasons why bowel incontinence may occur.
-There can be an injury to the nerves that sense when you require a trip to the toilet.
+There can be an injury to the nerves that sense when you need a trip to the toilet.
 Usually, the stool will press against this nerve and signal that the individual should act.
 However, injury to the nerves in the rectum or those that control the anal sphincter can lead to bowel incontinence.
 There are many reasons for such nerve damage – it can be caused by childbirth, or if you suffer from consistent constipation and strain during the process of passing stools.
 Equally, it can be caused by spinal cord injury or even a stroke.

 What Are The Signs and Symptoms of Bowel Incontinence?

 There are symptoms that might signal bowel incontinence in adults.
 If these issues are happening frequently, that should alert you to potential problems – rather than individual incidents.